abhx7/Physics-Concepts-and-Problems/Problem of Fastest Descent/fastest_descent_problem.md

 ![Equation](https://quicklatex.com/cache3/d3/ql_2dd811f24fb9ca9ccaf5d834157822d3_l3.png)

-Wherere, g : Acceleration due to gravity.
+Where, g : Acceleration due to gravity.

 The problem is to minimize T, subject to the boundary conditions A(x_1, y_1)  and  B(x_2, y_2) .

 ### 4. Calculus of Variations